Nimai95/Project-3-Blockchain/README.md

 - Handling decimals in repayment calculation
 - Streamlit

-## Technology in the project
+## Technology used in the project
 - Jupyter Notebook
 - Metamask
 - Remix with mainly ERC20, Crowdsale, Mintable
-- Deploying smart contract at the designated address (new)
+- Deploying smart contract at the designated address (* new)